-5 Ways To Soak Up Summer This Week
+5 Ways To Soak Up Summer

-As temperatures rise, it’s time to really zero in on things to do across the island that involve soaking in the sun, the ocean and enjoying refreshing indulgences before, after and in between.
+It’s time to really zero in on things to do across the island that involve soaking in the sun, the ocean and enjoying refreshing indulgences before, after and in between.
 We’ve listed 5 main ideas with a few supporting tips for each.
 You can email us anytime if your looking for something specific to do.

 1. Paddle To Paradise

 For just $30/hour ($15 per each additional hour) rent a paddle board or a few from Blue Hole Watersports and plan a day explore Castle Harbour and its islands, one of the most scenic forms of paradise in the world.
 This is a popular spot for locals especially on the weekends where you will find boats rafted up, a small beach cluttered with kids playing, adventure seekers cliff jumping and some of the most beautiful snorkelling spots around the island.
 The closest grocery stores are Market Place in Shelly Bay or Somers Supermart in St. George’s where you can pick up a few things to make a light picnic.
-You can also order a picnic box to go from Brumae Cafe in St. Georges.

 2. Chill, Swim, Snorkel or Surf Horseshoe Bay Beach